-The Board Is Not Required to Make Waterbody by Waterbody and Pollutant by Pollutant Antidegradation Findings:
+The Board Is Not Required to Make Antidegradation Findings for Specific Waterbodies or Pollutants:

 The Santa Ana Water Board is not required to conduct a waterbody by waterbody and pollutant by pollutant antidegradation analysis for this Order.
 The wide geographic area covered by the Order makes a waterbody by waterbody and pollutant by pollutant determination of the quality as of the baseline of 1968 impractical, and a “complete” antidegradation analysis is not required under the Administrative Procedures Update, Antidegradation Policy Implementation for NPDES Permitting, 90-004 (APU 90-004).